dmlisa200/log-analysis/README.md

 in plain text.

 <h3>QUESTIONS:</h3>
-1. What are the most popular 3 articles?
+1. What are the most popular 3 articles?<br>
-2. Who are the most popular authors?
+2. Who are the most popular authors?<br>
 3. What day had errors over 1%?